 Give with Confidence

 You can support Wilderness Inquiry with the confidence that our organization meets and exceeds standards for excellence and financial management.
 Pound for pound and dollar for dollar, few deliver on their mission as much as Wilderness Inquiry.
 Since 1978 we have served over 350,000 people, and received numerous awards along the way.
 Transparency is important to us.
 You can download our most recent audit and more from our Annual Report tab.
 If you have any questions please call us.

 “We are proud to announce Wilderness Inquiry has earned a 4-star rating.
 Receiving four out of a possible four stars indicates that your organization adheres to good governance and other best practices that minimize the chance of unethical activities and consistently executes its mission in a fiscally responsible way.
-Only 6% of the charities we rate have received at least 4 consecutive 4-star evaluations, indicating that Wilderness Inquiry outperforms most other charities in America.
+Approximately a quarter of the charities we evaluate have received our highest rating, indicating that Wilderness Inquiry outperforms most other charities in America.
 This “exceptional” designation from Charity Navigator differentiates Wilderness Inquiry from its peers and demonstrates to the public it is worthy of their trust.” – Michael Thatcher, CEO, Charity Navigator, October 1, 2015

 “Congratulations on meeting all twenty-seven of the Charities Review Council’s Accountability Standards.
 The standards represent sound principles and practices, and reflect the best thinking of hundreds of philanthropic and nonprofit leaders.
 Thank you for taking the time to affirm your organization’s commitment to accountability.
 We encourage you to share your good news with your constituents clients, donors, and the general public.
 I encourage you to use the “Meets Standard” seal to help you get the word out that Wilderness Inquiry is a trustworthy organization.” – Kris Kewitsch, Executive Director, Charities Review Council, September 25, 2013